-With a week of scrimmages completed, the NBA bubble in Orlando has been quite successful so far.
+With a week of NBA scrimmages completed, the bubble in Orlando, FL has been quite successful so far.
 No players have tested positive for coronavirus since play has begun.
 Therefore, for the time being, the NBA is back and here to stay.

-The Los Angeles Lakers finished their three games and will face their cross-town rivals, the Los Angeles Clippers, to tip off the 2019-20 NBA season for a second time.
+The Los Angeles Lakers finished their three games and will face their cross-town rivals, the Los Angeles Clippers, to tip off the 2019-20 NBA season once again.

 In three games, there have been familiar signs of dominance from the championship-favorite Lakers.
 Their depth has been on clear display, their chemistry has jumped out the screen, and their play has been solid.
 What has been most impressive is the play of new acquisitions Dion Waiters and JR Smith.

 During the regular season, the Lakers struggled to find a ball-handler and playmaker off the bench.
 No longer do they have to worry about someone else stepping up as Waiters proves to be a perfect fit.
-His performances were surprisingly productive throughout the scrimmages, considering the fact that he had not played the entire season.
+His performances were productive, considering the fact that he had not played the entire season.

 Waiters brings a huge spark off the bench with his explosive offensive creativity and reliable shot-making.
 There were numerous possessions where the clock was running down and ‘Bubble Cheese’ saved the day with a miraculous shot.

-His one-on-one offensive production was outstanding to watch.
-Waiters showcased his tight ball-handling skills, elusive finishing, and smooth shooting from anywhere on the court.
+Waiters’ one-on-one offensive production was outstanding to watch.
+He showcased his tight ball-handling skills, elusive finishing, and smooth shooting.
 He put his defenders through Waiters Island with quick in-and-out crossovers leading to step-back jumpers or pulling up and swishing from three with a hand in his face.

 Waiters plays with a certain swagger making it known he is from Philadelphia.
 He controlled the tempo of the bench mob and was effectively running the pick-and-roll as a ball-handler.
 His energy and reliability on the offensive end takes the pressure off Kyle Kuzma and Alex Caruso, allowing Waiters to get buckets.